• Skip to primary navigation

 • 2 Tablespoons cornstarch

-• pinch salt
+• pinch salt (see note)

 • 1 teaspoon vanilla extract

-• chopped pistachios, to garnish (optional)
+• chopped pistachios to garnish (optional)

-• whipped cream, to top (optional)
+• whipped cream to top (optional)

 Instructions

-• Transfer pudding to 6 individual dessert dishes, or one larger serving bowl.
+6. Strain the pudding through a fine mesh strainer and transfer the pudding to 6 individual dessert dishes, or one larger serving bowl.
 Cover with plastic wrap, so that the plastic is actually touching the pudding.
 Chill completely, at least 2 hours.

 Nutrition